TomThorpe/UIScrollSlidingPages/README.md

+## Update - NO LONGER IN ACTIVE DEVELOPMENT
+This project is quite old, its old code, and old UI.
+It's not really recommended that you use this for projects now.
+I doubt I will keep track of issues anymore on this, but may accept PRs depending on the simplicity.
+Even so, I think this library has pretty much come to the end of it's life.
+Thanks for using it and for all your support and help from anyone who contributed!

 UIScrollSlidingPages
 =========================
 This control allows you to add multiple view controllers and have them scroll horizontally, each with a smaller header view that scrolls in proportion as the content scrolls.